rust-lang/infra-team/service-catalog/gcp-backup/README.md

   so that we can recover updates and deletes.

 We use [Storage Transfer](https://cloud.google.com/storage-transfer/docs/overview) to automatically transfer the content of the s3 bucket into the Google Object Storage.
 This is a service managed by Google.
-We'll use it to download the S3 buckets from cloudfront to perform a daily incremental transfer.
+We'll use it to download the S3 buckets from CloudFront to perform a daily incremental transfer.
 The transfers only move files that are new, updated, or deleted since the last transfer, minimizing the amount of data that needs to be transferred.

 ### Monitoring 🕵️